jankangle/FORTRAN90/README.md

  - This is where you will find NR code used in my code.

 ### OLD
- - This is where you will find obsolete programs
+ - This is where you will find old or obsolete programs

 ### Programs
  - This is where you will find my programs